 The Company has access to support services from service companies within the Athora Group.
-The Outsourcing Policy requires that similar standards are applied to these services as for external service providers, including implementing appropriate service level agreements, identification of risk and process owners and monitoring of key controls.
-Material intra-group outsourcing arrangements are with AIS and include: IT services such as network and infrastructure, IT security, application support, finance systems and data services; risk support services; actuarial support services; internal audit; HR services; reinsurance transaction support services and finance support services.
+The Outsourcing Policy requires that similar standards are applied to these services as they are to external service providers, including implementing appropriate level service agreements, identification of risk and process owners and monitoring of key controls.
+Material intra-group outsourcing arrangements with AIS and include: IT services such as network and infrastructure, IT security, application support, finance systems and data services; risk support services; actuarial support services; internal audit; HR services; reinsurance operations and finance support services.